lupidan/apple-signin-unity/README.md

 void Start()
 {
     ...
+   // If the current platform is supported if (AppleAuthManager.IsCurrentPlatformSupported)
+   {
        // Creates a default JSON deserializer, to transform JSON Native responses to C# instances var deserializer = new PayloadDeserializer();
        // Creates an Apple Authentication manager with the deserializer this.appleAuthManager = new AppleAuthManager(deserializer);
+   }
     ...
 }